jakezatecky/d3-funnel/README.md

 ];
 ```

-Furthermore, you can even set colors for any data point label (hex only):
+You can also set colors for any data point label (hex only):

 ``` javascript
 var data = [